Sony Mobile: Sony Ericsson smartphones

 Sony Ericsson (originally Ericsson) was part of the Symbian Ltd. consortium and supported the UIQ pen-based touch interface for Symbian OS.
 The first Sony Ericsson UIQ smartphone was the Sony Ericsson P800 in 2002.
 Sony Ericsson joined the Symbian Foundation in 2008 and soon UIQ Technology went bankrupt - the Sony Ericsson Satio was released in 2009 running on Symbian^1, which would be succeeded by Sony Ericsson Vivaz in 2010.
 For the Japanese market, Sony Ericsson also produced Linux and Symbian-based MOAP handsets for NTT DoCoMo, as well as REX OS for au/KDDI.

 Sony Ericsson launched their first Windows Mobile device in 2008, the Xperia X1, at the 2008 Mobile World Congress in Barcelona, which carried the Windows Mobile operating system with a Sony Ericsson panel interface and was manufactured by HTC.
 They would further develop two more Windows Mobile devices: Sony Ericsson Xperia X2 and Sony Ericsson Aspen in 2010.
 By this time, Sony Ericsson switched all its focus on Google's Android operating system.
-The company's CEO did confirm a Sony Ericsson Windows Phone device for 2011.
+The company's CEO did confirm a Sony Ericsson Windows Phone device called "Jolie" for 2011.
 A prototype exists and was leaked on the internet in 2011, but no Windows Phone device was ever released.

 There was also a line of BRAVIA-branded clamshell smartphones that were released for the Japanese market between 2007 and 2010.

 Since 2012 all products by Sony Mobile have been in the Xperia range and running the Android OS - the Xperia X10 model launched in 2010 was the first to feature this.
 In 2011 Sony Ericsson carried a range of mid and high-end Android smartphones all using the same SoC, only differentiating in form factor, screen size and multimedia capabilities.
 Although in 2012 the phones already carried the Sony brand on them, they were still (mostly) developed by Sony Ericsson, as can be seen from the green logo on the back of handsets like the Xperia S and Xperia T.